Hozza66/top-down-3D-shooter-Unity/README.md

-# Square Goes - Top Down 3D Shooter
+# Square Goes - Top Down 3D Shooter Assests

 This repository contains the assets and codes for the top down 3D shooter game "Square Goes" made in unity.